cirruselli/User-Centric-Frontend-Development-Milestone-Project/README.md

 Thanks to Kasia (Slack) for helping me with the ok-button in my modal, at the same time i found the reason behind my problem; what data-dismiss do: https://www.w3schools.com/bootstrap/bootstrap_modal.asp
 Also tutor support helped with this.
+Thanks to my mentor for helping with the final touches.

 ### Content